Integrability of Kepler Billiards at Zero-Energy

-{\bf Theorem A:} If a Kepler billiard in an elliptic table in $\R^{2}$ has an additional $C^{1}$-first integral on its zero-enegy level, then the elliptic table is focused at the Kepler center.
+{\bf Theorem A:} {If a Kepler billiard in an elliptic table in $\R^{2}$ has an invariant curve of $2$-periodic points and the region bounded by this invariant curve to the boundary admits an additional $C^{1}$-first integral with non-vanishing gradient on its zero-enegy level, then the elliptic table is focused at the Kepler center.}

 The same is true for a more general type of domains.
 We call a closed domain in $\R^{2}$ having the Kepler center $O$ in its interior \emph{K-convex}, if the zero-energy Kepler parabolic orbits intersects its boundary at at most two points.
 This is a natural convexity assumption with respect to parabolic Keplerian orbits.
 For example, an elliptic domain containing $O$ at its focus is K-convex. {As a parabola may intersect an ellipse at 4 points, there are strictly-convex domains that are not $K$-convex.
 For example, fixing a parabola focused at $O$ and consider a very eccentric elliptic domain whose minor axis agrees with the axis of symmetry of the parabola.
 By increasing the semi major axis length of the elliptic domain and decrease the semi minor axis length we can arrive eventually at an elliptic table which is strictly-convex but not $K$-convex.
 It seems tricky to find bounded domains which are $K$-convex but are not strictly-convex.
 Should we release the boundedness assumption, then a half-plane containing $O$ is such an example. }